Herbol: Post-war-years

 In 1952 Herbol started to produce dispersion paints.
 From 1945 synthetic resin was produced in the new built resin factory.
 During the following ten years the production of Herbig-Haarhaus expanded.
 New branches in Würzburg and Switzerland were commissioned.
 In 1955 Hans Herbig died; for the first time no bearer of the traditional name Herbig was to be found.
 During the next three years Erich Zschocke informed the company.
 The collection of the passionate fancier of hand-painted porcelain and varnished objects, together with the collection of Kurt Herberts, later paved the way for the collection of the Museum für Lackkunst (Museum for Lacquer Art) in Münster.
 In 1957 the Herbol-logo was redesigned by the American designer Raymond Loewy (Coca-Cola bottle, Lucky Strike).
 It showed the Herbol lettering within a paintbrush.

 Sale and younger history

-In 1968 the Herbig family sold the company to BASF AG and Bayer AG.
+In 1968 the Herbig family sold the company to BASF and Bayer.
 In 1969 the blue logo was introduced as second brand label besides the paintbrush.
 BASF completely took over the branches in Cologne and Würzburg in 1970.
 Under new management the renewal and expansion of the trademark Herbol continued.
 After an extensive reorganisation and an increasing international orientation of the coatings business Herbol became part of the new founded Deco GmbH in 1997.

 In 1999 the European coatings business of BASF was taken over by AkzoNobel.
 The new founded Akzo Nobel Deco GmbH managed Herbol from Cologne, distributing the trademark in many European countries.
 In 2007, together with BASF, the façade paint Herbol-Symbiotec was introduced as „first real Nano-façade-paint“.
 Since 2010 all of Herbol's coatings follow the VOC-regulations.